 Tires and cars have had an important relationship ever.
 But what if the tires could play a more integrated role in vehicle design?
 It would be an interesting idea to capture some of the energy in and around the wheels of a car as it travels on the road and converts it into clean energy.

-Back in 2015, Goodyear had revealed a similar concept, Called BH03, the futuristic tire concept imagines how an auto’s wheels could generate electricity that would then power a car.
+Back in 2015, Goodyear revealed a similar concept, Called BH03; the futuristic tire concept imagines how an auto’s wheels could generate electricity that would then power a car.

 “We are confident that the results of this latest research will lead to practical applications for this new technology as a power source for sensors used in TPMS (Tire Pressure Monitoring System) and other automotive devices, contributing to the creation of future services that make use of various digital tools without any need for batteries,” the team wrote in a release.